 In long-term rental agreements a bond top-up can be requested when:

-- a renter has been living in a property continuously for five years
+- a renter has been living in a property continuously for 5 years

-- there is a long-term fixed agreement in place for another five or more years.
+- there is a long-term fixed agreement in place for another 5 years or more.

 The rental provider must give the renter 120 days’ written notice that they want them to ‘top-up’ the bond using the Notice requesting additional bond.
 The renter must pay the extra bond amount within 120 days.

-The rental provider must not ask for a bond top-up more than once in any five years.
+The rental provider must not ask for a bond top-up more than once in any 5 years.

-For example, in a 10-year agreement, the rental provider can ask the renter to top-up the bond after five years as there are still five years left on the agreement.
-In a seven-year agreement, the rental provider cannot ask the renter to top-up the bond after five years, as there will only be two years left on the agreement.
+For example, in a 10-year agreement, the rental provider can ask the renter to top-up the bond after 5 years as there are still 5 years left on the agreement.
+In a 7-year agreement, the rental provider cannot ask the renter to top-up the bond after 5 years, as there will only be 2 years left on the agreement.

 Maximum bond top-up amount in a long-term agreement